mehara-rothila/Xforce-Data-Storm/README.md

 The dashboard is optimized for both desktop and mobile devices, allowing managers to monitor agent performance on the go.

+> **Quick Access**: We've included a `DASHBOARD_LINK.txt` file in the repository for easy access to the dashboard URL.
+Simply open the file and copy-paste the URL into your browser.

 ## 🛠️ Installation & Setup

 ### Prerequisites